srid/haskell-template/README.md

 - Run `nix flake update` to update all flake inputs.
 - Run `nix run github:srid/nixci` to build _all_ outputs.
-- Run `, fmt` in nix shell to autoformat the project.
+- Run `just fmt` in nix shell to autoformat the project.
 This uses [treefmt](https://github.com/numtide/treefmt).
-- Run `, docs` to start Hoogle with packages in your cabal file.
+- Run `just docs` to start Hoogle with packages in your cabal file.
 - Run the application without installing: `nix run github:srid/haskell-template` (or `nix run .` from checkout)
 - Common workflows
   - Adding library dependencies in Nix: https://zero-to-flakes.com/haskell-flake/dependency